 - Supply 1 ETH to Compound, which will become our collateral.

 - Enter the ETH market using the comptroller to tell the protocol that we want to use the ETH as collateral.

-- Get the DAI price in ETH using the price oracle.
+- Get the Dai price in ETH using the Open Price Feed.